Marketplace Lending Developments in Maryland, California and Pennsylvania

 The decision raises the question as to whether marketplace lenders will be viewed as engaged in the “credit services business” and, therefore, subject to Maryland’s usury laws.
 A credit services business, under the MCSBA, may not assist a Maryland consumer in obtaining a loan at an interest rate prohibited by Maryland law, regardless of whether federal preemption would apply to a loan originated by an out-of-state bank.

 The case is reminiscent of a 2014 case involving CashCall – CashCall v.
 Morrissey2 – in which the West Virginia Supreme Court found that CashCall payday loans violated West Virginia usury law, despite the fact that the loans were funded through an out-of-state bank.
 The court declined to recognize the federal preemption of state usury laws, finding that CashCall was the “true lender” and had the predominant economic interest in the loans.
 The 2015 Second Circuit case of Madden v.
 Midland Funding3 also called into question whether a non-bank assignee of a loan originated by a national bank was entitled to federal preemption of state usury laws.
 See Dechert OnPoint, Second Circuit Denies Request for Rehearing in Madden v.
-Midland Funding Case and Crunched Credit blog, Three Important Structured Finance Court Decisions of 2015.
+Midland Funding Case.
 The Midland Funding case is on appeal to the U.S. Supreme Court.

 In the Maryland case, CashCall marketed small loans at interest rates greater than what is permitted under Maryland usury laws.
 The advertisements directed Maryland consumers to its website where they could obtain a loan application.
 CashCall would then forward completed applications to a federally insured, out-of-state bank for approval.
 Upon approval, the bank would disburse the loan proceeds directly to the Maryland consumer, less an origination fee.
 Within three days, CashCall would purchase the loan from the issuing bank.
 The consumer would be responsible for paying to CashCall the entire principal of the loan plus interest and fees, including the origination fee.